 Dr. John Lepine Sr., Principal

-Dr. John Lepine Sr. is a committed educator with experience as an instructional leader and as a middle and high school English teacher.
+Dr. John Lepine Sr. is Crossover Preparatory Academy's founding principal.
 After graduating from the University of Tulsa with a degree in economics, he joined the Teach For America program and has worked in north Tulsa ever since.
-While serving as a teacher leader at McLain High School, he earned degrees in Educational Administration, Curriculum, and Supervision (M.Ed.
+While serving as an English teacher and department chair at McLain Jr./Sr. High School, he earned degrees from the University of Oklahoma in Educational Administration, Curriculum, and Supervision (M.Ed.
 2016) and Educational Leadership and Policy Studies (Ph.D.
-2017) from the University of Oklahoma.
-He lives in north Tulsa with his wife, Katie, and their children, Jack and June.
+2017).
+He lives in north Tulsa with his wife, Katie, and their three children.